Are you guilty?

-- Picking a dentist only if they are “In-Network” with their dental insurance company.
+1 – Picking a dentist only if they are “In-Network” with your dental insurance company.

 The first thing that most people think about when they’re ready to find a new dentist is to look for a practice inside their insurance network.
-Unfortunately, with some in-network practices you must comprise quality of dental care for cost.
+Unfortunately, with some in-network practices you must compare quality of dental care with cost.
 A common misconception is that staying in-network saves people a lot of money.
 In reality, the price gap is smaller than you may think.

 With in-network practices, low costs can sometimes be followed by a lower quality of care.
 Insurance-heavy practices may take short cuts with their materials or procedures to save money.
 Additionally, steep deductions can lead to a rushed dentist and lower quality of dentistry.

-Ultimately, it’s important for one to decide if out-of-pocket cost is their top deciding factor or if quality care is.
+Ultimately, it’s important for one to decide if out-of-pocket cost is your top deciding factor or if quality care is.

-Unfortunately, you can’t please everyone, and bad reviews are normal; so, if you see an overall five-star review, then chances are something fishy is happening behind the scenes.
-What’s important is how the practice responds to the bad review.
+Unfortunately, you can’t please everyone, and bad reviews are normal.
+If you see an overall five-star review, then chances are something fishy is happening behind the scenes.
+What’s important is how the practice responds to bad reviews and why people are complaining.
+Are the complaints of how rough the doctor is or are about having to pay their bills.
 If the practice has a 4.0 or less rating, you may want to do further research.

-Not all dentists are created equal.
+Dentists are not created equal.
 When someone is looking for a new dentist to schedule their 6-month checkup, it’s easy not to think about their need for future dental care.
 However, if anything goes wrong, it’s comforting to know that your dentist can take care of any potential dental problems.

-That’s why we encourage all individuals to find a dentist with an “under one roof” benefit, as it leads to more treatment options and choices for the patient.
-A dentist that has less skills or limited in-house dental care services means less choices and the potential to choose a solution that doesn’t make sense for a unique situation.
+That’s why I encourage all individuals to find a dentist with an “under one roof” benefit, as it leads to more treatment options and choices for the patient.
+A dentist that has fewer skills or limited in-house dental care services means fewer choices and the potential to choose a solution that doesn’t make sense for a unique situation.